Frequently Asked Questions (FAQ)

 For all non-medical prescribers working within a GP practice, registration is completed by the Medicines Optimisation following the process outlined below.
 Please read the Non-Medical Prescribing Policy for more details.

 As part of the registration process, Medicines Optimisation will confirm the non-medical prescriber’s eligibility to prescribe with their relevant professional registration body and then consequently fill in the necessary paperwork to send to NHS BSA to complete the registration.
 This information is stored on an ICB database.
-The NMP will be copied into the application emailed to the NHS BSA to let them know this has been done.

 The NHS BSA do not usually acknowledge the registration and only get in contact with Medicines Optimisation if there is a problem.
 The NHS BSA complete applications quite quickly and if there has been no contact it can be assumed that registration has been completed after 2-3 working days.